Probate Court

 A creditor has 4 months from the date of publication or 1 month from the date they receive actual notice, whichever is later, to present their written claim or it will be barred.
 The written statement must indicate the basis of the claim, the claimant's name and address and the amount of the claim.
 This can be accomplished by using Statement and Proof of Claim (PC 579).
 The Statement of Claim form must be used if the claim is filed with the court but is otherwise optional.
 If a claim is not yet due, the statement must include the date that the claim becomes due; however, failure to include the latter does not invalidate the presentation of the claim.
 If the claim is secured, the statement must describe the security; however, failure to describe the security does not invalidate the presentation.
 A claim (other than a claim of the personal representative) is presented by one of the following methods:

-• The claimant may deliver or mail to the personal representative or the proposed personal representative, a written statement of claim.
+- The claimant may deliver or mail to the personal representative or the proposed personal representative, a written statement of claim.

-• The claimant may file the Statement and Proof of Claim ( PC 579) with the court and mail or deliver a copy to the personal representative.
+- The claimant may file the Statement and Proof of Claim ( PC 579) with the court and mail or deliver a copy to the personal representative.

-• The claimant may commence a civil action against the personal representative in a court that has jurisdiction.
+- The claimant may commence a civil action against the personal representative in a court that has jurisdiction.

 Allowance or Disallowance of Claims

 Once a personal representative receives a claim, he or she may allow or disallow the claim.
 If the personal representative takes no action on a presented claim, it is considered to be automatically allowed 63 days after the time for original presentation of the claim has expired or after 63 days of the appointment of the personal representative, whichever is later.
-However, the personal representative can later change his or her position regarding the claim.
+The personal representative can later change his or her position regarding the claim.
 However, a decision disallowing a claim may not be changed after the claim is barred.
 A judgment of another court constitutes an allowance of the claim.
-Pursuant to MCL 700.3807(3) an allowed claim may be disallowed later by the court in a formal proceeding if the whereabouts of the claimant is unknown when the personal representative attempts to pay the claim.
+Pursuant to MCL 700.3807(3) an allowed claim may be disallowed later by the court in a formal proceeding if the whereabouts of the claimant are unknown when the personal representative attempts to pay the claim.
 Since there is no time limit for the presentation of claims for fees and expenses of the personal representative, attorney and other specialized agents under MCL 700.3803(3)(c), these claims are never "allowed" because the 63-day period never begins to run.
-The personal representative is permitted to pay these claims pursuant to MCL 700.3807(2).
-A claim by the personal representative for a claim that arose before the death of the decedent may only be allowed or disallowed by an order of the court in a formal proceeding pursuant to MCR 5.307(C).
+The personal representative is permitted to pay these claims pursuant to MCL 700.3807.
+A claim by the personal representative for a claim that arose before the death of the decedent may only be allowed or disallowed by an order of the court in a formal proceeding pursuant to MCR 5.307(D).

-The personal representative may also disallow the the claim in whole or in part by sending a notice to the claimant.
+The personal representative may also disallow the claim in whole or in part by sending a notice to the claimant.
 The form used is Notice of Disallowance of Claim, ( PC 580).
 The notice of disallowance must warn the claimant that the portion of the claim that was disallowed will be barred unless the claimant starts a civil action by filing a complaint against the personal representative within 63 days.
 It is extremely important to use PC 580 since it contains the proper language which will result in barring the claim if the proper action is not taken by the claimant within the proper time.
 It should be noted that the only proper way to have a disallowed claim allowed is by a civil action pursuant to MCR 5.101(C).
 After notice of disallowance the claimant must start a civil action by filing a complaint against the personal representative within 63 days after the mailing of the notice.
 If the claimant fails to do so, the claim will be barred.

 Priority of Allowances of Claims

 In an estate the allowances and claims must be satisfied before the payment of any devise.
-The Estates and Protected Individuals Code establishes the order in which each charge against an estate must be paid.
+The Estates and Protected Individuals Code establishes the order in which each charge against an estate must be paid, MCL 700.3805.
 This becomes very important when there are insufficient assets to pay all such charges.
 A preference shall not be given in the payment of a claim over another claim of the same class, and a claim due and payable shall not be entitled to a preference over a claim not due.
 The charges against an estate must be paid in the following order of priority:

-2. Funeral and burial expense.
+- Reasonable funeral and burial expense.

-3. Homestead allowance.
+- Homestead allowance.

-4. Family allowance.
+- Family allowance.

-5. Exempt property allowance.
+- Exempt property allowance.

-6. Debts and taxes with priority under federal law.
+- Debts and taxes with priority under federal law.

-7. Reasonable and necessary medical and hospital expenses of the decedent's last illness, including a compensation of persons attending the decedent.
+- Reasonable and necessary medical and hospital expenses of the decedent's last illness, including a compensation of persons attending the decedent.

-9. All other claims
+- All other claims

 Payment of Claims